She reported Larry Nassar in 2014. Nothing happened

 In high school, Thomashow was an outgoing cheerleader.
 Pictures of her from that time show her smiling broadly from the top of human pyramids.

 The cheerleading led to broken bones and pain that continued after she stopped.
 By 2014, she was 24 years old and had been suffering hip pain for years.
 She decided to seek treatment from the man described as the best sports medicine doctor in town -- a doctor she had seen before, the same person her mother, a pediatrician, referred patients to.
-Her twin sister, Jessica, was a patient of his.
+Her younger sister, Jessica, was a patient of his.

 When she visited Nassar's office on March 24, he had her lie down on a table.
 For the first hour she told investigators that he massaged her breasts and touched her vagina, according to the investigative report.
 He continued despite her repeated attempts to make him stop, she said.

-Note: CORRECTION: This story has been updated to correctly describe the sibling relationship between Amanda and Jessica Thomashow.
-A photo caption has also been updated to accurately describe where Amanda Tomashow was speaking.